-Supplies required: Clean rag, MobilGrease XHP222, Loctite 222
+Supplies required: Clean rag, MobilGrease XHP222, Loctite 242

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
 De-energize all energized circuits (for example: electrical, pneumatic, and hydraulic). - 4.
 Clean off debris and excess grease from the alignment pin. - 5.
-Use a 2.5 mm hex key to remove the M3 socket head cap screw beneath the Master plate. - 6.
-Remove the alignment pin from the Master plate.
+Unscrew the alignment pin from the Master plate using a 2.5 mm hex key.